berrythesoftwarecodeprogrammar/my-first-app/README.md

-gud app script for hy world programed in irc
+gud app script for hy world programed in irc language